 Paris Airport to City by Public Transportation: You Don’t Need This

 After a long flight and a crazy ride on a crowded train without air conditioning, you reach finally your hotel in Paris.
-You are loaded with luggage, sweating like a chicken and totally exhausted.
+You are loaded with luggage, sweating like a chicken, and totally exhausted.

 NO, you don’t want this to be your first experience in Paris.
 Really.
 Private transportation from Paris Airports to the city is not much more expensive than Airport tickets – Metro Paris ticket + RER train ticket (10.30€), especially if you are traveling with your partner, family or with a group of friends.
-In addition, private transportation avoids you the hassle of carrying your luggage through all Paris.
+In addition, private transportation avoids the hassle of carrying your luggage through all of Paris.

 We like Welcome ‘s transfer services, with good cars and the best English speaking drivers in Paris.
 Their flight monitoring means their drivers are always on time.
 Welcome proposes the same price as a regular Taxi from the line but they are waiting for you and they know the best way to bring you to your hotel at a fixed price (no taximeter stress).
 With Welcome, you can also pre-book some essentials for your stay in Paris like sim cards or hot spots.
 These essentials are delivered by your Welcomer so you are all set since you land to Paris!

 You don’t want to sweat like a chicken 10 minutes after leaving your hotel.
 Avoid synthetic fabrics and tight outfits and favor fabrics like cotton, or linen.
 Keep your jacket or cardigan in your backpack, you are not going to need them in the Parisian Metro.

 Drink Lots of Water